Xenophobia in the United States: Trump administration

 He attempted to end the Deferred Action for Childhood Arrivals program, but a legal injunction has allowed the policy to continue while the matter is the subject of legal challenge.
 He imposed a "zero tolerance" policy to require the arrest of anyone caught illegally crossing the border, which resulted in separating children from their families.

-On January 30, 2018, Trump outlined his administration's four pillars for immigration reform: (1) a path to citizenship for DREAMers; (2) increased border security funding; (3) ending the diversity visa lottery; and (4) restrictions on family-based immigration.

 Trump's position was strongly supported by conservative voters.
 Studies found the higher voters' xenophobia was, the higher was their support for political violence.

 Current status

 A network of more than 300 US-based civil rights and human rights organizations stated in a 2010 report that "Discrimination permeates all aspects of life in the United States, and it extends to all communities of color."
 Discrimination against racial, ethnic, and religious minorities is widely acknowledged, especially in the case of Indians, Muslims, Sikhs as well as other ethnic groups.

 Members of every major American ethnic and religious minority group have perceived discrimination in their dealings with members of other minority racial and religious groups.
 Philosopher Cornel West has stated that "racism is an integral element within the very fabric of American culture and society.
 It is embedded in the country's first collective definition, enunciated in its subsequent laws, and imbued in its dominant way of life."

 A 2019 survey by the Pew Research Center suggested that 76% of black and Asian respondents had experienced some form of discrimination, at least from time to time.
 Studies from PNAS and Nature have found that during traffic stops, officers spoke to black men in a less respectful tone than they did to white men and that black drivers are more likely to be pulled over and searched by police than white drivers.
 Black people are also reportedly overrepresented as criminals in the media.
 In 2020 the COVID-19 epidemic was often blamed on China, leading to attacks on Chinese Americans.
 This represents a continuation of xenophobic attacks on Chinese Americans for 150 years.